luapower/website/www/md/faq.md

 LuaDist is a git-based binaries-included distro with many similarities to luapower and a large module collection.
-LuaDist supports more platforms and more compilers than luapower.
+LuaDist supports more platforms and more compilers than luapower, although binaries are not always included for all platforms.
 LuaDist requires declaring all package dependencies.
 Building LuaDist binaries requires knowledge of cmake and LuaDist's own custom macros.
 Because LuaDist binaries are in separate branches, portable installations under version control are not